 Whether you’re looking for an easy, crunchy and sweet snack or the perfect holiday stocking stuffer and party treat, these cinnamon roasted almonds will not let you down.
 They are so easy to make and so tasty, no one has ever said “no” to them.

 This recipe today is one of my favorite recipes EVER.
 You don’t know this, but cinnamon roasted almonds and me go way, way back.
 I once worked at a stand in a shopping mall and I would snack on them all the time, because a chocolate shop close by had fresh, warm roasted almonds for sale all the time.
-And now I just make them at home.
+Talk about temptation!

 Last but not least, these cinnamon roasted almonds make the perfect gift.
-Either a hostess gift or even a stocking stuffer.
+Either a hostess gift or a stocking stuffer.
 If part of your holiday routine is giving out tins with cookies (and if it is, can I be your friend?)
 I think you can sneak some of these in there too.
 And if you’re looking for more cookie box ideas, try out these peanut butter cookies or rose water pistachio shortbreads.

 Cinnamon roasted almonds

 An aromatic, crunchy and sweet snack loved by everyone.
 Perfect for the holidays!

 - Total Time: 35 min